Updated 2022 Covid-19 Safety Protocols for Whale Watching Trips

 1. We have reduced the passenger capacity of each of our two dolphin and whale watching tour boats by 50%.
 The capacity of M.V.
 "Blasket Princess" will be reduced from 48 passengers to 24 passengers max. and the capacity of M.V.
 "An Blascaod Mór" will be reduced from 40 passengers to 20 passengers max.
 This will leave more space on deck for people to observe social distancing.

 2. All passengers coming on board will be required to use hand sanitiser prior to boarding and there are also various hand sanitising stations on board.

 3. We discourage passengers from going inside into the wheelhouse on both vessels.
 There are perspex screens between the inside seats on M.V.
-"Blasket Princess" but all passengers going into the wheelhouse must wear a mask at all times.
+"Blasket Princess" .

 4. We encourage passengers to stay in their own family group or friends or couple group / pods on deck and observe social distancing [2 meters] from other family or social groups / pods.